1964 split in the Communist Party of India: Trade union movement

 The 1964 CPI split had a profound effect on the All India Trade Union Congress (AITUC).
-Inn 1957 Dange, as the AITUC general secretary, had outlined a two pronged approach for 'responsible' unionism - helping build the national economy whilst defending working class interests.
+In 1957 Dange, as the AITUC general secretary, had outlined a two pronged approach for 'responsible' unionism - helping build the national economy whilst defending working class interests.
 The CPI rightists managed to retain control of AITUC after split, to a large extent due to the personal following Dange had built up within the organization he was leading since 20 years.
 Prominent AITUC leaders that sided with Dange were P. Balachandra Menon, Inderjit Gupta, Ranen Sen and Raj Bahadur Gour.
 Dange had the support of 5 out of 7 AITUC Vice Presidents.
 AITUC President S.S.
 Mirajkar sided with CPI (Left), albeit mainly due to personality animosity with Dange rather than ideology.
 Other prominent AITUC leaders that sided with CPI(M) were P. Ramamurthi (AITUC Vice President), Monarajan Roy (AITUC West Bengal Secretary) and Ram Asrey.
 Only in the West Bengal unit of AITUC did the leftists have a significant influence over the organization.
 There were also four out of 47 members of the AITUC Working Committee who were neither members of CPI(Right) nor CPI(Left).

 Unity in AITUC became strained after CPI split in 1964.
 The split in the party had repercussions in individual AITUC unions, and parallel unions surged in some locations as leftists sought to confront the rightists.
 At Bhilai Steel Plant the leftists in the AITUC-affiliated union ousted Dange and Homi Daji from the leadership positions in the union.
 In Bombay some leftists were expelled from an engineering union for indiscipline.
 In Kanpur there was strong rivalry between leftist Asrey and rightist S.S.
 Yusuf, who fought over control of the Suti Mill Mazdoor Sangh (SMMS).
 When the leftists won control of the SMMS, the rightists launched the rival Kanpur Mazdoor Sabha (KMS).
 KMS was registered in 1964 with S.C.
 Kapoor as president and Vijay Bahadur as general secretary.
 In Rajasthan the rightists took advantage of the imprisonment of leftist trade unionists like Punamia, Iqbal Singh, Rajbahadur Gaur and Radhaballav Aggarwal 1964–1965, and reconstituted the AITUC state unit.
 Once the Rajasthan leftist unionists were released from jail, they began functioning as a separate trade union centre.
 In Kerala there was intense rivalry between the factions in the Travancore Coir Factory Workers Union (TCFWU) until 1966 when pro-CPI(M) majority broke away and formed their own union, the Alleppey Coir Factory Thozhilali Union.